Rose Hill, Northenden: History

-In 1979 a major landscape painting by the American artist Frederick Edwin Church was discovered at Rose Hill.
+In 1979 a major landscape painting by the American artist Frederic Edwin Church was discovered at Rose Hill.
 The Icebergs had been bought by Sir Edward in the 1860s and, following his death, was subsequently forgotten.
-The painting is now in the collection of the Dallas Museum of Art in Dallas, Texas.
+The painting is now in the collection of the Dallas Museum of Art in Texas.

+On 10 April 1991, the house was designated a Grade II* listed building.

-Rose Hill was converted into flats in 2003 and most of the grounds built-over with private housing.
+Rose Hill was converted into flats in 2003, and most of the grounds were built over with private housing.